trychlos/pwix-modal/README.md

 ### Opening several modals

 Though the [Bootstrap documentation](https://getbootstrap.com/docs/5.2/components/modal/) prevents against it, this package let you open more than only one modal at a time.
-Each is stacked on top of the previous and take the focus while it is active, and no modal is opened on top of it.
+Each is stacked on top of the previous one, and take the focus while it is active and no modal is opened on top of it.

 ## Configuration